‘Allies Are Everywhere’

 WHAT TO WEAR

-That said, if you or a loved one for whom the “Mormon uniform” may feel in some way inauthentic, please know that you are welcome in whatever you feel is true to yourself (except clothing with political statements on them, those are not allowed).
+That said, if the “Mormon uniform” feels inauthentic, please know that you are welcome in whatever you feel is true to yourself (except clothing with political statements, those are not allowed).

 Wear comfortable shoes.
 Water and sunscreen are also a must.